amila-ku/go-locust/README.md

 ```

-## Authintication
+## Authentication

-Library go-locust-client will not directly handle authentication.
-When creating http client configure http.Client to handle authentication for you.
+Library go-locust-client will not directly handle authentication since locust does not require authentication.
+If you have implemented authetication mechanism handle it accordingly.
+As an example if Oauth2 is used when creating http client configure http.Client to handle authentication for you.
 Check https://github.com/golang/oauth2 for implementation